 The Shared Success Series authored by Wayne Sampey and Carter Edwards, with Daemon de Chaeney, Richard Barker, Terry Haines, Carol Ridgeway-Bissett and Joe Pito, is a ten volume compete Eco-Societal Management Programme, which can be utilised as individual courses or combined into a single study series.
 When combined with the ESSI 5 part Permaculture Programme, which differs from other Permaculture courses being that is it a course of study completed over 1 to 5 years with a potential two year further extension.
 Combined it forms the complete 15 part Eco-Societal Shared Success curriculum consisting of 20 supplied texts.

-The Shared Success Series (currently 3600 pages in eleven volumes) has been designed for all those in community, who are on their way to making it in life as well as those in industry and community management.
+The Shared Success Series (currently 3600 pages in ten volumes) has been designed for all those in community, who are on their way to making it in life as well as those in industry and community management.

 Risk and opportunity will be in front of all tomorrow’s people just as it was to all of yesterday’s.
 However, those who are less than prepared for risk and opportunity are more exposed to Risk than Opportunity!
 So, as one of tomorrow’s hopefuls in the opportunity stakes, you need to put into practice the fundamentals that the Shared Success Series reinforces.